chebfun/chebsite/docs/functions/chebmatrix/spy.md

 ---
-title: """spy"""
+title: "spy"
 layout: function-reference-item
-class_name: """chebmatrix"""
+class_name: "chebmatrix"
-function_name: """spy"""
+function_name: "spy"
-snippet: """Visualize a CHEBMATRIX."""
+snippet: "Visualize a CHEBMATRIX."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- SPY    Visualize a CHEBMATRIX.
+<pre class="help-text"> SPY    Visualize a CHEBMATRIX.
     SPY(A) creates a picture of the nonzero pattern of the default discretization of the CHEBMATRIX A. Block boundaries are indicated by gray lines.